I’m a LCIOC Certified Professional Life Coach. In addition, I have fifteen years of Twelve-Step background.

 I offer concrete tools and actionable tasks to help you shed these self-defeating traits so you can build or re-build your self-esteem.

 When your self-esteem grows you’ll find the romantic partner in your life will either treat you better or leave.
 (Or you might give him/her the boot!)

 This will include members of my private Facebook group, it could include the right Twelve-Step group, and/or a thriving relationship with a Higher Power of your own understanding, even if you are an agnostic or an atheist.

-I’d love show off one of my tools right now.
+I’d love to show off one of my tools right now.

 My book, She Dated the Asshats, But Married the Good Guy is garnering rave reviews and is already helping a slew of women and men walk the path to emotional serenity and freedom.
 I’m really proud of this book.

 What I Believe:

 - You don’t have to be ashamed that you fall in love with narcissists or toxic people.
 You have a case of codependency that you caught in childhood, just like you might catch the flu.
 It’s not your fault and there is a cure!

 - Isolation keeps us ashamed and suffering.
 There is a wonderful group of ashamed, suffering folks out there just waiting to embrace you.
 Shared suffering can bring great healing and reignite purpose.